Big Valley District-Lake County AVA

-Big Valley District is in a large valley near Clear Lake, the Mayacamas mountain range, and the Mount Konocti volcano.
+Big Valley District is in a large valley near Clear Lake, the Mayacamas mountain range and the Mount Konocti volcano.
 The AVA is in the less hilly area near Kelseyville; the hillier areas are part of the Kelsey Bench.
 Big Valley is a structural basin that is part of the larger Clear Lake basin.

-Sauvignon blanc makes up the majority of the region's plantings in addition to Zinfandel and Cabernet Franc.
+Sauvignon Blanc makes up the majority of the region's plantings in addition to Zinfandel and Cabernet Franc.
+The plant hardiness zone ranges from 8b to 9a.